abhishekkrthakur/sandesh/README.md

 This is a simple app that I use to send me notifications of my training processes from home workstation or AWS/GCP machines.

-In case of any doubts/troubles, feel free to contact me: abhishek4@gmail.com